Azumaya algebras and canonical components: Representation and character varieties

 We have the following important lemma regarding the tautological representation in the case of a canonical component.

 \begin{lem} Let $M$ be a 1-cusped hyperbolic 3-manifold and $C$ the canonical component.
 Then the tautological representation $P_C$ is faithful. \end{lem}

 \begin{proof} Suppose that $P_C$ is not faithful.
 Then there exists a non-trivial $\gamma\in \pi_1(M)$ such that $P_C(\gamma)=I$.
 In particular, this means that $\chi_\rho(\gamma)=2$ for all $\chi_\rho\in C$.
 Since $C$ is a canonical curve, the only non-trivial elements of $\pi_1(M)$ with trace $2$ under a faithful discrete representation are peripheral elements, hence $\gamma$ is peripheral.
-However, as noted in the proof of Lemma \ref{finitelymanyreducible}, when $\gamma$ is a non-trivial peripheral element, the function $I_\gamma$ is non-constant on $C$ and this is a contradiction. \end{proof}
+However, \cite[Prop.\ 1.1.1]{CGLS} implies that the function $I_\gamma$ is non-constant on $C$ when $\gamma$ is a non-trivial peripheral element, and this is a contradiction. \end{proof}

 Given a non-elementary subgroup $H$ of $\SL_2(\C)$ we can associate a field and quaternion algebra as follows (see \cite[Ch.\ 3]{MaclachlanReid}).
 The \emph{trace field} of $H$ is the field $k_H=\Q(\tr(\gamma) : \gamma\in H)$ and the quaternion algebra is